Szymon-Czuszek/SAS-Data-Science/README.md

 ## Using SAS Functions

 Step 1: Data Manipulation Using Functions.
-DATA summing:

-Demonstrates the use of the SUM function for various purposes: sumthis = SUM(7, 9, 13);
+DATA summing.
+Demonstrates the use of the SUM function for various purposes:
-Sums three numeric values: 7, 9, and 13.
+- sumthis = SUM(7, 9, 13); Sums three numeric values: 7, 9, and 13.
-vararg = SUM(sumthis);
-Uses a variable as an argument and calculates its sum (here, just sumthis itself). numargum = SUM(6, 8);
+- vararg = SUM(sumthis); Uses a variable as an argument and calculates its sum (here, just sumthis itself).
-Sums two numeric values: 6 and 8. expargum = SUM(sumthis * 7 / 2);
+- numargum = SUM(6, 8); Sums two numeric values: 6 and 8.
-Sums the result of an expression (sumthis * 7 / 2).
+- expargum = SUM(sumthis * 7 / 2); Sums the result of an expression (sumthis * 7 / 2).
-varargumlist = SUM(of Var1-Var5);
-Sums all values in variables Var1 through Var5 (assumes these variables exist in the dataset). datetoday = TODAY();
+- varargumlist = SUM(of Var1-Var5); Sums all values in variables Var1 through Var5 (assumes these variables exist in the dataset).
-Assigns the current date to the variable datetoday using the TODAY function.
+- datetoday = TODAY(); Assigns the current date to the variable datetoday using the TODAY function.

 PROC PRINT DATA=summing:

 Prints the dataset summing to display the computed variables.